Salt Seller

 clockwise from bottom left: Maldon, fleur de sel, Halen Môn, kosher and Pristine Sun Fire

 I love this expression and its somewhat arcane origins.
 Salt once had such value that wages were paid in it.
 I, for one, could not live without the stuff.
-Although sodiumgirl seems to do more than fine, creating big flavors to make up for the one she can’t have.
 Having taken you through alternatives to sugar yesterday, I suppose the correct symmetry would have me talking about salt substitutes here, such as they are—soy sauce or even Mrs. Dash, I suppose.
-But instead I’m going to wax lyrical about my favorite salts.
-Oh, come off it, you’re saying, right?
-Once it hits your tongue, one salt’s the same as the next.
-I heartily disagree.
-Granted, it may be more about texture but that’s no small thing, and I still maintain there are taste variations.
-I tend to cook with kosher salt (regular table salt has no place in my home so don’t go giving me those shakers with the teeny holes) but I am very into finishing dishes with other types of salt.
-You can call me a salt snob if you like.
-I’ll just take it as a compliment.
-Read the rest of this entry »
+But instead I'm going to wax lyrical about my favorite salts.
+Oh, come off it, you're saying, right?
+Once it hits your tongue, one salt's the same as the next.
+Not so.
+Both texture and taste can vary quite a bit from one salt to another.
+There's always kosher on hand in my kitchen but it's relegated to the back of the cupboard.
+I cook with fine sea salt and use all types of flavored and finishing salts to accent dishes.
+Call me a salt snob, if you will.
+I'll take it as a compliment.